mkoistinen/cmsplugin-form-handler/README.rst

 CMSPlugin Form Handler
 ======================

-This package aims to provide a mechanism for handling form-submissions in django-CMS plugins.
+This package provides a mechanism for handling form-submissions in django-CMS plugins.

 Jump to `Quickstart`_ below to get started, or see the proper